 PayPal offers a choice of ways to integrate its payment flow on your website.

-You know what you’re getting with the PayPal commerce platform, but unfortunately, that means exorbitant fees and a distinct lack of customer service too.
+You know what you’re getting with the PayPal commerce platform, but unfortunately, that means exorbitant fees and a distinct lack of customer service.
+We’ve never been able to get adequate help through the contact options, and that’s a trend among users.

-For instance, goods and services transaction fees are usually around 4% per transaction, so this can quickly eat into your earnings if you’re not selling at least mostly in bulk.
+Most annoyingly, goods and services transaction fees are usually around 4%, so this can quickly eat into earnings if you’re not selling at least mostly in bulk.

 Still, you can manage your payments quite well with recurring billing, so it remains an option worth thinking about.